d12frosted/elpa-mirror/stable-melpa/flycheck-readme.txt

-On-the-fly syntax checking for GNU Emacs 24.
+On-the-fly syntax checking for GNU Emacs.

 Flycheck is a modern on-the-fly syntax checking extension for GNU Emacs, intended as replacement for the older Flymake extension which is part of GNU